Yes. You can fund startups & existing businesses using your IRA or Self-Directed Solo 401(k) account.

 For a private investment not on any kind of marketplace, you simply wire or ACH the bank account transfer to the correct bank account with the private party and make sure to complete all agreements in the name of your IRA LLC.
 Make sure to go through the same due diligence and risk assessment you would with personal dollars, also considering the tax treatment of your retirement funds and a portion of your retirement portfolio.

 Can I do loans and lending instead of buying stock?

 Yes! your IRA can make a loan out to another party.
 Typically, the easiest and cleanest way to do this is a promissory note.

 The primary risk with investing in a business or startup is self-dealing.
 You cannot invest in a business with your retirement account if you're an officer, director, or 10%+ shareholder of the business.
-If you plan on being active in the business, you must hold a minority interest.
+If you plan on being active decision making in the business or board instead of just an advisor, you must hold a minority interest.
 Also, you cannot invest in a business owned by a disqualified person.
 Disqualified persons include your spouse, parents, grandparents, children, grandchildren, fiduciaries, and several others.
 For more information see IRS Pub 590-B and IRC 4975.
 This means your siblings, cousins, nieces, nephews, and in-laws are not disqualified so you can invest in their businesses or they can invest in yours.